xDoplear/Meshtastic-With-Sensors/README.md

+The included Arduino Program is designed for a Adafruit Trinket M0.
+If you want to use a different microcontroller, you may have to modify the code.

 Meshtastic Heltec Sensor Config (For Meshtastic App on Tablet):
 1. Connect to the Meshtastic Radio that you want to configure
 2. Press three dots on top right corner